 Get to know noni (and other fruits)

 Noni (Morinda Citrifolia) is a member of the coffee family and native to Malaysia.
 It is also high in compounds called iridoids that are not only antioxidant, but can lower a person’s AGE levels.
-Find noni in Stemulation Relance Body Lotion ($98 in the shop) and Stemulation Gentle Gel Cleanser ($35 in the shop).
+Find noni in Stemulation Relance Body Lotion ($98 in the shop) and Stemulation Gentle Gel Cleanser ($35).

 Cranberries are also an amazing source or iridoids.
-Michael Todd True Organics Knu Anti Aging Face Lift ($59 in the shop) has Matrixyl 3000, copper peptides, epidermal growth factor and cranberry.
-The fruit is also a big deal in Arcona Cranberry Toner ($32), Lather Cranberry Sugar Rub ($19 in the shop) and Mad Hippie Antioxidant Facial Oil ($24.99 in the shop).
+Michael Todd True Organics Knu Anti Aging Face Lift ($59) has Matrixyl 3000, copper peptides, epidermal growth factor and cranberry.
+The fruit is also a big deal in Arcona Cranberry Toner ($32), Lather Cranberry Sugar Rub ($19) and Mad Hippie Antioxidant Facial Oil ($24.99).

 So crank up your beauty routine and beat the BBQ blues.